Kaufman-Lab-Columbia/DBOpt/README.md

 ## Usage
-DBOpt class can be initialized by setting hyperparameters for the optimization.
+The DBOpt class can be initialized by setting hyperparameters for the optimization.
 These include the algorithm to be optimized, the number of optimization iterations (`runs`), the number of initial parameter combinations to probe (`rand_n`), and the parameter space that is to be optimized.
 Each algorithm has its own set of parameters that can be optimized.
 More information about these parameters can be found in the corresponding scikit-learn documentation.

 #### DBOpt-DBSCAN
 For DBSCAN, the relevant parameters are `eps` and `min_samples`.
 Bounds for one or both of these parameters must be set.